uabrc/uabrc.github.io/docs/cheaha/open_ondemand/index.md

 # Open OnDemand

-Open OnDemand is web portal to access Cheaha.
+Open OnDemand (OOD) is web portal to access Cheaha.
 On it, you can submit interactive jobs in easy to use forms.
 These jobs include a generic desktop as well as specific apps such as RStudio or MATLAB.
 There is also access to a basic file manager for viewing and moving files.

 The web portal can be accessed at [https://rc.uab.edu](https://rc.uab.edu) and is available both on and off campus.